Leicester BRC and the Leicester Clinical Research Facility are playing a central role in the fight against COVID-19.

 National prioritisation process

-There is a new national process for the prioritisation and approval of all COVID-19 research.
+There is a national process for the prioritisation and approval of all COVID-19 research.
 You can find further details on this process on the National Institute for Health Research (NIHR) website.

 Finding treatments for COVID-19